cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

   - Name of your Worker, e.g. `name = "your-worker"`.

 - `type` <Type>string</Type>
   - Type of project.
-Acceptable values:"webpack", "javascript", or "rust", e.g. `type="webpack"`.
+One of `"webpack"`, `"javascript"`, or `"rust"`, e.g. `type = "webpack"`.

 - `account_id` <Type>string</Type>
   - Your Cloudflare account ID.
-This can be found in the Cloudflare dashboard, e.g. `account_id="a655bacaf2b4cad0e2b51c5236a6b974"`.
+This can be found in the Cloudflare dashboard, e.g. `account_id = "a655bacaf2b4cad0e2b51c5236a6b974"`.

 </Definitions>